dilyn-corner/KISS-kde/README.md

 The qt dependency includes packages which overlap with community, like `qt5`.
 Additionally, `qt5` requires packages from community at build time.
 If a package in community has been changed, it will be forked into this repository.
 As a result, you should place this repository in your `$KISS_PATH` __before__ community.

 __DBUS__: The dreaded(?) question. `kdbusaddons` is required by `kglobalaccel`.
 This in turn is required solely by `kxmlgui`.
-This, unforunately, is required for `kbookmarks` (every other requirement is a KDE app), which is, for some reason, required by `kio`. `kio` is basically a fundamnetal program from my vantage point.
+This, unforunately, is required for `kbookmarks` (every other requirement is a KDE app), which is, for some reason, required by `kio`. `kio` is basically a fundamental program from my vantage point.
 It's *possible* that this dependency chain could be broken, but I only say that it's possible because I have not seen anything saying otherwise.
 It's probably a hard dependency we can't wriggle out of.
 I'll look into it for this project, but I make no promises.

 As it stands, KDE requires `dbus`.
 I have no real problems with this.
 If you're going to use KDE and you take umbridge with this, perhaps you should reevaluate why you need KDE?